 Zale is multifaceted.
 One of North America's largest specialty jewelry retailers, Zale sells diamond, colored stone, and gold jewelry (diamond fashion rings, semi-precious stones, earrings, gold chains); watches; and gifts at some 1,680 stores and kiosks, mostly in malls, throughout the US, Canada, and Puerto Rico.
 The firm, which targets the value-oriented customer, has a trio of large chains aimed at different jewelry markets: Gordon's Jewelers, flagship chain Zales Jewelers, and Piercing Pagoda.
 Zale also operates about 125 outlet stores, runs more than 200 stores in Canada under the Peoples Jewellers and Mappins names, sells online, and offers jewelry insurance.
-Zale is being acquired by Signet Jewelers.
+Zale was acquired by Signet Jewelers in mid-2014.

 Change in Company Type

-Bermuda-based Signet Jewelers, the operator of the Kay Jewelers and Jared the Galleria of Jewelry chains in the US, in February 2014 agreed to acquire Zale for $21 per share, a significant premium to its stock price.
-The $1.4 billion deal follows a strong holiday season (and year) for US jewelry sales and is a further step in the consolidation of the jewelry industry.
-Signet says it plans to retain Zale's CEO Theo Killion to run the company.
+Bermuda-based Signet Jewelers, the operator of the Kay Jewelers and Jared the Galleria of Jewelry chains in the US, in May 2014 acquired Zale for $21 per share, a significant premium to its stock price.
+The $1.4 billion deal followed a strong holiday season (and year) for US jewelry sales and is a further step in the consolidation of the jewelry industry.
+Signet retained Zale's CEO Theo Killion to run the company.

 Sales and Marketing